nagasudhirpulla/taming_python/blog/skills/ftp_python_latest_file.md

 * A blogpost on how to setup a local FTP server can can be found [here](https://nagasudhir.blogspot.com/2022/02/setup-ftp-server-and-ftp-client-in.html)
 * A blogpost on using ftplib python module can be found [here](https://nagasudhir.blogspot.com/2022/02/ftp-server-communication-with-ftplib.html)

-## using MLSD command
+## using mlsd command
-The best way to get the latest file of an ftp server folder using ftplib python module is the MLSD command
+The best way to get the latest file of an ftp server folder using ftplib python module is the `mlsd` command

 ### Without SSL